 We all agreed that's what we heard, so I looked it up.
 I had my Bible beside the bed.
 The translation read, "Sing aloud oh barren woman, shout for joy, you who have never been in labor."

-At that point everbody started laughing.
+At that point everybody started laughing.
 I went on.
 "For the children of the barren one shall be more than of she who is beloved by her husband."
 That one I didn't get and for years it bothered us, but verse 13 was pretty clear.
 "Your sons shall be taught by the Lord and great shall be your son's prosperity and in triumph shall you be restored."
 It's the only translation where it reads just like that, but most translations are pretty close.
 Some say sons, some say children.
 We understood that and as our rambunctious, head-strong boys grew up, we often claimed that promise for God to be their teacher.

 When Micah died without children, we were reminded of the "children of the barren" part of God's promise to Sheila.
-When we saw all the children who came to his service and heard story after story about Micah's kindness to "his kids", we began to realize what this promise had meant.
+When we saw all the children who came to his memorial service and heard story after story about Micah's kindness to "his kids", we began to realize what this promise had meant.
 Though Micah never had kids of his own, he left behind more children than we will ever know.
 Three years later, we still meet kids who talk about him and how much he meant to them.
 When he died three large local elementary schools had to bring in grief counselors to help the children.

 I don't know what lies along the path ahead of us, but I have confidence that God will light the way.
 Till then, I guess we'll just walk it as best we can.